ctu-fee-group/Christofel/README.md

 Only most important principles can be found in this readme.
 For the whole documentation `goto` https://christofel.readthedocs.io/en/latest/

-Christofel is a Discord bot using Discord.NET.
+Christofel is a Discord bot using Remora.Discord.

 ## Christofel the Bot